 The heated towel rail debate

 The classic towel rail design can easily bring sophistication to your bathroom.
 There are many types of horizontal rail to choose from, depending on your tastes.
-From a single tube, to a laddered design.
+From a single tube to a laddered design.
 You can have your towel rail free-standing, or secured to a wall, and in a number of sleek colours, including gunmetal grey to go with your new tapware.
 There are some beautiful options for heated horizontal towel rails like those over at plumbline.
 If you’re thinking of redesigning your bathroom, consider its size, the number of people that regularly use it and how many towels you would like to be able to dry and warm at once.
 If your bathroom is more cramped, you may want to consider going for a stylish vertical rail instead.

 Better yet, consider wall space issues a thing of the past!
-This space-saving alternative to the horizontal towel rail is even more effective at keeping your towels dry, since the towels needn’t be folded up to be hung up.
+This space-saving alternative to the horizontal towel rail is even more effective at keeping your towels dry since the towels needn’t be folded up to be hung up.
 No need for folding means even the laziest bathroom user in your household will find it easy to keep their towels hung up instead of thrown on the bathroom floor.
 If you’ve got younger kids using your bathroom, they’ll even find it easy to keep their towels hung up after use, which means less running around and tidying up after them for parents.

-Which is better, horizontal or vertical towel rails?
-We prefer vertical, but remember to consider your design goals, your space and the number of bathroom users.
+At FlowFix Plumbing in Orewa, we prefer vertical, but remember to consider your design goals, your space and the number of bathroom users.
 So, if you’re upgrading or renovating your bathroom this Christmas, don’t forget to consider installing a heated towel rail.
-Vertical, or horizontal, well be there to set it up.
+Vertical, or horizontal, we’ll be there to set it up.